Mie resonances in optical trapping: Their role in kinematics and back-action: Motivation

 Here, $X(\omega)$ is related to the mechanical susceptibility $\chi(\omega)$ as $X(\omega)=m\,\omega^2_R\,\chi(\omega)$ and $r_0$ denotes the mean displacement of the oscillator in the ground state $r_0=\sqrt{\frac{\hbar}{2 m \omega_{\rm R}}}$.
 The rate $\Gamma_0$ (a.k.a. ``\emph{recoil heating rate}''~\cite{Jain2016, Maurer2022}, ``\emph{recoil rate}"~\cite{Gieseler2014}, ``\emph{phonon heating rate}''~\cite{Winstone2023}, ``\emph{rate of occupation number increase}''~\cite{Seberson2020}) is given as the inverse time required for the incident light to heat the mechanical oscillator by the energy of one phonon $\hbar\omega_{\rm R}$ due to the recoil at scattering.
 For the elastic scattering process, this rate is given by (see, e.g.,\cite{Seberson2020} and Sec.~4.2 in~\cite{Jain2017})

 where $\nu^{\rm sc}_{_{\rm [ph/s]}} = I \sigma_{\rm sc} / (\hbar \omega_{0})$ sets the rate of scattered photons (the number of scattering events per second), $I$ denotes the focal intensity of light, $\sigma_{\rm sc}$ is the scattering cross-section and $\omega_{0}$ is the light frequency.
 Here, $\Delta E_{\rm p}$ is the kinetic energy of the oscillator equal to the energy of the incident photon with the wave number $k$, i.e., $\Delta E_{\rm p}=\frac{\hbar^2 k^2}{2\,m}$.
-The coefficient $\kappa_{\rm i}$ accounts for the average fraction of the kinetic energy distributed over three transnational degrees of motion, i.e., $i\in \{x,y,z\}$, after the single scattering event.
+The coefficient $\kappa_{\rm i}$ accounts for the average fraction of the kinetic energy distributed over three translational degrees of motion, i.e., ${\rm i}\in \{x,y,z\}$, after the single scattering event.
 In the other formulation $\kappa$ is the dispersion fraction of mechanical momentum difference between the incident $k\hat{k}_{\rm in}$ and scattered $k\hat{k}_{\rm sc}$ photons' momenta with wavenumber $k=\omega_{0}/c$ (see, e.g.,~\cite{Itano1982} and Sec.~4.2 in~\cite{Jain2017}), where $\hat{k}_{\rm i}$ denotes a unit vector along $\vec{k}_{\rm i}$.
 Since the heating rate $\Gamma_{\rm 0}$ characterizes the decoherence introduced by trapping light to the measurement, its magnitude draws substantial interest (see, e.g.,~\cite{Seberson2020, Maurer2022}).
 The studies treat $\Gamma_{\rm 0}$ as a solid parameter with no explicit distinction between the consisting components in Eq.~\eqref{eq:Gamma0}.
 In the current work, we focus on the quantity characterizing the kinetic energy variation of the oscillator interacting with the incident photon during an individual scattering event.
-We primarily focus on the magnitude of the parameter $\kappa$ characterizing the scattering photon recoil associated with the back-action mechanism.
+In this sense, $\kappa$ is treated as a kinematic recoil indicator per scattering event rather than as a complete description of back-action noise within the full quantum measurement framework.
+Accordingly, we primarily analyze the magnitude of $\kappa$ as a parameter quantifying the recoil component of the scattering process.